/skills/fuz-stack/references/testing-patterns

 The .db.test.ts Convention

-Any test using a Db instance should use .db.test.ts suffix. .db always goes immediately before .test.ts — e.g., foo.integration.db.test.ts.
+Any test using a Db instance uses the .db.test.ts suffix, with .db immediately before .test.ts — e.g., foo.integration.db.test.ts.

 Vitest projects runs all DB tests in a single worker (isolate: false + fileParallelism: false), sharing one PGlite WASM instance (~500-700ms cold start saved per file).
 Non-DB tests stay fully parallel.